psylink-me/psylink-web/content/faq.md

 - Privacy preserving free software & hardware, fully customizable and in control of the user

+Short-term goals and possible next steps are outlined on the ["Next Steps" page on the PsyLink wiki](https://codeberg.org/psylink/psylink/wiki/Next-Steps).

 There's a wide range of possible applications, including:

 - Providing input to a computer/smartphone without using a keyboard or mouse